osu-cs340-ecampus/nodejs-starter-app/Step 7 - Dynamically Deleting Data/README.md

     row.appendChild(lastNameCell);
     row.appendChild(homeworldCell);
     row.appendChild(ageCell);

-    // Finally append the new deleteCell to the row row.appendChild(deleteCell);
+    row.appendChild(deleteCell);

-    // End of all new code
+    // Add a row attribute so the deleteRow function can find a newly added row row.setAttribute('data-value', newRow.id);

     // Add the row to the table
     currentTable.appendChild(row);